 During the summer between Year 1 and Year 2, most MS/MBA students either work on their own startup concept or as an intern in a technology venture; they are matched in either case with alumni mentors and may apply for a summer fellowship grant from the HBS Rock Center for Entrepreneurship.
 In 2017, 80 HBS MBA students received Rock Summer Fellowship grants averaging $6,000 apiece.

-During Year 2, MS/MBA students split their time between SEAS and HBS, enrolling in electives at each school.
-As a cohort, they also take the Integrated Design course during the fall term, and, during the January and spring terms, complete the Capstone course, in which they work in a small team to build and launch a new product.
+During Year 2 MS/MBA students split their time between SEAS and HBS, enrolling in electives at each school in order to complete the MS technical course requirements and MBA Elective Curriculum (EC).
+Students also take the Integrated Design course as a cohort during the fall term, and, during the January and spring terms, complete the Capstone course, in which they work in a small team to build and launch a new product.

 Fall and Spring Term Electives

-During the fall and spring terms of Year 2, students take three graduate (i.e., 200-level) engineering electives at SEAS and four MBA Elective Curriculum (EC) courses.
+During the fall and spring terms of Year 2, students take three graduate technical electives at SEAS and four MBA Elective Curriculum (EC) courses.
 Through SEAS electives, students can focus their work on a specific set of technologies, for example, data science, robotics, micro/nano devices, or neuroengineering.

 Complete the form below.